marksruziboev/push-swap/README.md

           (Here I implemented max_ind a funtion which returns the index of max element) else we reverse rotate b.
         }

 This should be enough to get 5 points (100).
 But one can improve the statistics as follows.
-Instead of printing the commands directly, we introduce a string (char *z in my struct) that is empty at the beginning.
+Instead of printing the commands directly, i introduce a string (z in my struct) that is empty at the beginning.
 The function printcom (in mess.c) takes new command and compares it with z and combines them if possible, prints the combined function and set z = ' '.
 Otherwise prints z and rewrites the new command to z.